EBI-LRG/lrg-website/_docs/ref-seq-sources.md

     <tr>
       <td class="left-col left-col-bg">
         ANNOTATION
-        <div class="smaller-text lrg_green2" style="padding-top:2px;font-weight:normal">The process of finding and designating locations of individual genes and other features on raw DNA sequences</div>
+        <div class="smaller-font lrg_green2" style="padding-top:2px;font-weight:normal">The process of finding and designating locations of individual genes and other features on raw DNA sequences</div>
       </td>
       <td>
         Genome assemblies (GRCh37 or GRCh38) are un-annotated genome builds.
 Annotation is provided by Ensembl (GENCODE) and the NCBI (RefSeq).